 Install Carnation Flooring EPS blocks

 To form the floor (of the house level above) and the associated concrete beams, 8'x4'x1' blocks of EPS are CNC hotwire cut with a custom profile by the EPS manufacturer to make the pieces of Carnation Flooring .

 Fit Carnation Flooring EPS blocks

 The EPS blocks cut to the Carnation Flooring profile slot in from above onto the 10.5" high floor beams.
 The beams run East West.
 For the moment, leave (or put back) the EPS offcuts in the cuts that will form the concrete beams.
 The edge of the EPS block is the inside edge of the wall concrete, ie either 8" or 12" from the house outline reference line.
 This means they overhang the end of the wood beams by 3/4".
-In the CAD drawings you will have started in the center of the building (as indicated by the blue cross).
-You typically need to cut the EPS blocks at a point corresponding with building center blue cross wall intersection points.
+In the CAD drawings you will have started in the center of the building (as indicated by the blue cross) and work outwards.
+You typically need to cut the EPS blocks at the outsides of the building.